krakend/krakend-documentation/configuration/audit.md

 More details of the flags below:

 ### Configuring the audit severity
-By default the audit command will include **all severity levels**, although you can choose through the `--severity` flag which levels you want to be printed in the console, separated by commas.
+By default, the audit command will include **all severity levels**.
+However, you can choose through the `--severity` flag which groups you want to be printed in the console, separated by commas.
 The list is:

 - `CRITICAL`
 - `HIGH`
 - `MEDIUM`
 - `LOW`

 When the `--severity` is not defined, KrakenD uses `--severity CRITICAL,HIGH,MEDIUM,LOW`.
-You can use a **comma separated** string (no spaces) with all the severities you want to print.
-For instance, to see only the most severe problems you would type:
+You can use a **comma-separated** string (no spaces) with all the severities you want to print.
+For instance, to see only the most severe problems, you would type:

 {{< terminal title="Term" >}}
 krakend audit --severity CRITICAL,HIGH -c krakend.json
 {{< /terminal >}}

 #### Excluding security audit rules
 The printed security recommendations by the command are generic to any installation and might not apply to your setup, or you might disagree with our assigned severity.
 You can exclude checking any specific audit rules by passing the list or creating an exception file.
-To do that, use the `--ignore` flag passing a comma-separated list (no spaces) with all the ignore rules or a `--ignore-file` with the path to an ignore file.
+To do that, use the `--ignore` flag, giving a comma-separated list (no spaces) with all the ignore rules or a `--ignore-file` with the path to an ignore file.

 **All rules must have the numeric format `x.y.z`**.